Squarespace: Products

+Squarespace was initially built for creating and hosting blogs.
 In 2011, Squarespace was upgraded to version 6, with new templates, a grid-based user interface, and other enhancements.
 Version 7, which went live in 2014, replaced its coding backend with a drag and drop interface, and added integration with Google Workspace (formerly G Suite and Google Apps for Work) and Getty Images.
-In 2016, Squarespace started selling domains, putting it in more direct competition with GoDaddy; and added an analytics dashboard and PayPal integration.
+The platform includes responsive templates and integrated SEO tools.
+In 2026, Squarespace was ranked as the "best all-around website builder" by SiteBuilderReport for a range of site types including small businesses, portfolios, and online stores.